Other Treatment Options for Alcohol Use Disorder

 Treatment with Vivitrol costs about $1000 per month.

 Intensive Outpatient Programs (IOP)

-Some hospitals and rehab treatment facilities offer intensive outpatient programs to treat alcohol dependency in people still active at work or school, and patients exiting detox or rehab programs.
-IOP programs require attendance at the facility four or more hours per day, five days a week, and provide a mixture of educational content and group therapy, with some individual therapy when specifically required.
+Some hospitals and rehab treatment facilities offer intensive outpatient programs.
+These are usually geared towards people who are still active at work or school, or patients exiting detox or rehab programs.
+If you are participating in an IOP program, you will often need to be at the facility at least four hours a day, and five days a week.
+These programs often provide a mixture of group therapy and education, with individual therapy available in certain situations.

 IOP treatment costs $5,000 to $10,000.

 Traditional rehab treatment happens at closed residential facilities, and is a common choice for people who struggle to get sober while living in their communities.
 Rehab programs typically last for a minimum of 28 days, and provide all of the services of the IOP in a residential setting.
 As part of their program, these facilities usually require abstinence, and the use of the 12 step system is common.

 Ria Health provides a variety of treatment options for alcohol use disorder, all supervised by a physician specializing in alcohol addiction.
 Patient’s get treatment that is customized to their needs, and access to support from coaches via a smartphone app.
 They can track their progress with a number of tools, including a mobile breathalyzer, to see how they are improving over time.
 Patient’s can participate from the comfort of their homes, without uprooting their personal lives.
 Best of all, Ria uses methods proven by science to be effective, including prescription medications that reduce alcohol cravings.